Personalize API Flow execution

 , or identifiers

-You can also send a flow execution request for an experiment or experience when you want to send the output of the decision model in real-time to an external system such as a marketing cloud.
-The browserId
+isn't persisted.
+Another example is if you send the output of a decision model in real-time to an external system such as a marketing cloud, for which the browserId

 or identifiers